Collection of bought items

 Can I participate in the auction online?

-LIVE-Bidding is an additional service and we charge an additional fee of 3 % or 5 %plus VAT (which we pass on directly to lot-tissimo, The Saleroom or Invaluable) for lots sold through LIVE-Bidding links on our website.
+LIVE-Bidding is an additional service and we charge an additional fee (of 3 % or 5 % plus VAT) which we pass on directly to the provider (WENDL website, lot-tissimo, The Saleroom or Invaluable).
 When bidding live, you are actively participating in the auction – even if you are not at the auction location or cannot bid via telephone.
-Your LIVE-bidding number has to be requested separately before every auction.
 You can find all information on how to register and bid live here.

 How do Post-Auction Sales work?